Sovinec: 16th and 17th centuries

 Vařinec daughter Anna married son-in-law Jan the Elder Kobylka of Kobylí after her father's death.
 Her husband, a fervent Evangelical, having married a number of the rich Elder family, became one of the richest Moravian leaders and was able to climb the ladder of political career very rapidly.
 He thus became of the thirty Moravian directors which had the power to rule the region during the period of the Uprising of the Estates (before 1620).
 After the defeat in the Battle of the White Mountain, Jan the Elder Kobylka of Kobylí, based on his participation in the Bohemian Revolt, was forced to cede Sovinec on 18 January 1623 for a derisory sum to the new proconsul and vice-regent of Bohemia, Karl I, Prince of Liechtenstein, who committed it to the Teutonic Order in the same year.
 From his plain town home in Šternberk he looked with longing to the nearby mountains where in his beautiful and productive land ruled a new lord, one of those who, as a result of the White Mountain confiscations, controlled the vast properties in Northern Moravia and Silesia, and whose unlimited and severe administration found its definitive end only in 1945.
 With Kobylka ended the use of the Czech language which had prevailed in the Sovinec castle during the reign of the Boskovic and Elder dynasties.
 Feeble remainders of the Czech spirit existed only in the various documents and books in the castle archives, which also contained engravings of past Czech rulers' insignia and mottoes.
 The German administrative apparatus, had all Czech family as well as town and village names changed into German equivalents.

-In 1626, during the Thirty Years' War Sovinec fell into the hands of the Danish army under Mansfeld.
+In 1626, during the Thirty Years' War, Sovinec fell into the hands of the Danish army under Ernst von Mansfeld.
 The administrator Klippel was captured and the castle and its surroundings pillaged.
-Upon his return, Klippel carried out fortification of the castle most intensely between 1642-1643 when Northern Moravia was invaded by the Swedish army under general Lennart Torstenson.
+Upon his return, Klippel carried out fortification of the castle most intensely between 1642 and 1643 when Northern Moravia was invaded by the Swedish army under general Lennart Torstenson.
 Part of this fortification was a large round stone tower called "Lichteinsteinka" connected to the castle by an underground passage visible even today.
 When Tortenson besieged the castle in 1643, seeking a way from Uničov to Silesia, the importance of the fortification became clear.
 Half a month after the beginning of the siege, the brave defenders were forced to capitulate to a vast Swedish supremacy.
 The Swedes gained not only an important strategic position, which they held until the end of the war, but also an imposing treasure.
 After the Swedish withdrawal in 1650, the castle lost it military significance.